-This modern cliché is one that I used as the title of an article about the common pitfalls of IT project management.
-The lesson is that project management really isn't rocket science.
+This modern cliché is one that I used as the title of my article, Successful Projects: It's Not Rocket Science, about the common pitfalls of IT project management.
+The lesson is that project management isn't rocket science.
 Projects are delivered using a clearly defined framework.
-The phases of a project are well documented, and once understood; provide a recognised route to project success.
-Take one of the many public training courses to find out how to deliver your projects successfully.
+The phases of a project are well documented, and once understood, provide a recognised route to project success.
+If you are new to project management, I recommend taking one of the many public training courses to find out how to deliver your projects successfully.

 3. Manage Expectations

-This favourite business cliché is trotted out countless times a day in offices throughout the land; however, it is the number one activity of a project manager.
+This favourite business cliché is trotted out countless times a day in offices throughout the land.
+It is the number one activity of a project manager.
 The lesson behind this cliché is that failing to manage expectations can lead to wrong assumptions and false hope.
-Having a good grasp of customer needs will help ensure you are working to keep your project on track, and not chasing pots of gold at the end of a rainbow.
+Having a good grasp of customer needs will help ensure you keep your project on track and not chase pots of gold at the end of a rainbow.
 Have you managed your customers' expectations, or are they running wild?

-4. Too Many Chiefs and Not Enough Indians
+4. Too Many Coaches and Not Enough Players

-Although not heard much these days, this cliché was a firm favourite of my boss as a young trainee operations manager.
+This cliché was a firm favourite of my boss as a young trainee operations manager.
 It means there are too many managers and not enough people to do the work.
-You need to ask whether you have enough individuals with the appropriate skills to deliver your project successfully.
-Not having the right number of people, or indeed having the right number with the wrong skill mix can be a cause of project failure.
+You should ask yourself whether you have enough individuals with the appropriate skills to deliver your project successfully.
+Not having the correct number of people, or having the right number with the wrong skill mix, can cause project failure.